pfunkmallone/katacoda-containers101/containers101/understanding-persistentstorage/intro.md

-In this lesson, we will explore the layers which make up a container.
+In this lesson, we will discuss data storage options and challenges.

-Specifically, we'll re-use our "myapp:0.1" container, so be sure you've been through the previous lessons.